-But being a time of major growth and competition, by 1884 the Chelsea Hotel and The Dakota opened, and in 1885 came the Osborne and the Central Park Apartments – all bigger, better, more luxurious buildings with even better amenities.
+But being a time of major growth and competition, other large complexes were built.
+By 1884 the Chelsea Hotel and The Dakota opened, and in 1885 came the Osborne and the Central Park Apartments – all bigger, better, more luxurious buildings with even better amenities.
 The wealthy residents jumped ship, and suddenly Windermere was left mostly empty.
 The owners hired a new Superintendent, Henry Sterling Goodale, to run the place.
-He decided to try something different, having two daughters who were independent writers.
-He decided to rent rooms, and let residents share a kitchen and a bathroom.
-He marketed them to a new group of exclusively women.
+He decided to try something different, having two daughters who were independent writers, he marketed apartments to a new group of exclusively women.
+He also decided to rent rooms, and let residents share a kitchen and a bathroom.

 The “New Women” At The Windermere

-At the time, there was demand from a new demographic that was emerging – they were called the “new women” because they were single and financially independent.
-Some of the women were divorced (practically unheard of back then), but many were just not married – or ready to be.
+At the time, there was demand from a new demographic that was emerging.
+They were called the “new women” because they were single and financially independent.
+Some of the women were divorced, which was practically unheard of back then, but many were just not married or ready to be.
 This was an exciting time for women in general because they were spreading their wings of independence for the first time.
 The women’s suffrage movements had begun, and women were trying to show they were just as smart and capable as men.